gotchoices/MyCHIPs/doc/Lifts.md

   NewRate = PriorRate + MyRate * (1 - PriorRate)
 ```
 Trading costs/rewards are computed according to the tally trading parameters
 discussed in the "Tallies" file in this folder.
-Each user sets 4 trading
+Each user sets four trading
 values to indicate his appetite for collecting the credits associated with that
 tally.
 The lift algorithm figures it out from there.